Knowledge Base

 Overview

-To record the programme you’re watching, press to record the rest of the programme, along with any of it that is in the buffer.
+To record the programme you’re watching, press .
+This will include any of the programme already in the buffer.

 Featured & On Demand